In The Acts of the Apostles, page 122, it says, “Christ is the fountain; the church is the channel of communication.”

 Illinois Focus -- Printed newsletter issued every second month.
 This publication comes as an insert in the middle of the Lake Union Herald.
 It is also emailed to conference e-newsletter subscribers.
 Click here for recent issues.
 To request a subscription to the E-News mailing list click here.

 Lake Union Herald—This is published by the Lake Union Conference Communication Department and is mailed to all Adventist Church families throughout the Lake Union.
 It shares information usually not found in Illinois Today, including new member stories, special union events, weddings, obituaries, and other general information.
 Illinois stories and information are edited and compiled by the Illinois Conference Communication Department and then submitted to the Lake Union Herald.
-To Download forms for mileposts (Anniversaries, birthdays and obituaries) to report to the Lake Union Herald, please click here.
+To provide information for mileposts (Anniversaries, birthdays and obituaries) to the Lake Union Herald, please click here to access their on-line fillable forms.

 B. WEB SITE—The conference web site www.ilcsda.org provides information regarding (1) conference departments, (2) Illinois church and school locations and personnel, (3) Adventist fundamental beliefs.